Ryan Neal out for Seahawks vs. Chiefs, Kenneth Walker III expected to play

 Abram, a first-round pick of the Raiders 2019, was claimed off waivers Nov.
 30 and has played in the past two games, but only once on defense, with four snaps against Carolina.

-Tabor, who entered the league as a cornerback, has served as the third safety the last three weeks after Jones went on injured reserve, with 36 overall snaps, and 10 against the 49ers.
+Tabor, who entered the league as a cornerback, has served as the third safety the past three weeks after Jones went on injured reserve, with 36 overall snaps, and 10 against the 49ers.
 The Seahawks signed Tabor off Atlanta’s practice squad in September.

-Carroll noted the two have somewhat different styles and strengths, seeming to indicate Abram could be used more to defend the run and rush the passer and Tabor more in coverage, with both likely on the field when Seattle goes to its dime, or six-defensive back, package.
+Carroll noted the two have somewhat different styles and strengths, seeming to indicate Abram could be used more to defend the run and rush the passer while Tabor would be more in coverage, with both likely on the field when Seattle goes to its dime, or six-defensive back, package.

-Carroll said Tabor “has real good coverage skills and can do some things there, so they’re real different the way they play. … both those guys will play, so it will be fun to see those guys out there.’’
+Carroll said Tabor “has real good coverage skills and can do some things there, so they’re real different the way they play. … Both those guys will play, so it will be fun to see those guys out there.’’

 Lockett back with team next week

-Carroll confirmed that Lockett stayed in Los Angeles to rehab his hand this week but that he is expected to return to Seattle next week.
+Carroll confirmed Lockett stayed in Los Angeles to rehab his hand this week but he is expected to return to Seattle next week.

-“He stayed in LA so they can do the rehab with him the first few days,’’ Carroll said.
+“He stayed in L.A. so they can do the rehab with him the first few days,’’ Carroll said.
 “I know he already has movement and can already move, so they are very positive about it.’’

-But while Carroll has said all along there is a hope that Lockett can return to play on Jan.
-1 against the Jets, he stopped short Thursday of saying that it will for sure happen.
+But while Carroll has said all along there is a hope that Lockett can return to play Jan.
+1 against the Jets, he stopped short Thursday of saying that it is certain.

 “It’ll be a miraculous return, in my book,’’ Carroll said.
 “But yet the doc down there is big time and he’s pulled it off before and maybe he’s done it again.’’